 You should pick stocks that are highly liquid, which means there are continuous trades happening for that particular share.
 This is because you will always have a buyer and seller available for trading when you go to day trade.

 Intraday trades are not allowed on stock banned by the exchanges because of price manipulation.
 They are categorized as “T” group shares.
 You should avoid doing intraday trading on banned shares at any cost because they have sudden abnormal price movements.

 #2.
 Equity Derivatives Trading in India

-Equity derivatives are available for intraday trading consist of futures and options (known as F&O) on underlying stocks.
+Equity derivatives are available for intraday trading and consist of futures and options (known as F&O) on underlying stocks.

 Futures and Options instruments are available on highly liquid stocks.
 They are selected by stock exchange from the list of top 500 stocks with high market capitalization and traded value.

 If you are interested in options trading then you can read to learn how to start options trading in India for a step-by-step process.

 In India, you can trade in currency derivatives on NSE, BSE and MSE (Metropolitan Stock Exchange).
 The currency market opens at 9 am and closes at 5 pm.